hitaarthh/hitaarthh/README.md

 </div>
 <hr>

 <img src="https://github-readme-stats.vercel.app/api?username=hitaarthh&show_icons=true&theme=radical" alt="GitHub Stats" height="180" align="right">

 ## 🛠 Skills:

-💻 I enjoy contributing to **Open Source Projects** and I am really enthusiastic about learning new technologies.
-In 2021, I had improved my skills in the field of **Web Development**(**Both FrontEnd and BackEnd Development**).
-In 2022, till now i had been learning about **Cross-Platform App Development**, more specifically **Flutter**.
-Apart from this I'm even interested in learning about IOT based application in real life.
-Currently I'm learning and working on Flutter Based Cross-Platform Application Development.
-Checkout my [Flutter Projects.](https://github.com/hitaarthh/Flutter-Projects.git)
+💻 Currently I'm a full time member at <a href="https://bi0s.in/hardware.html">Bi0s Hardware</a>, learning some really amazing things in the field of Cyber security, Reverse Engineering, Computer hardware, Embedded Systems, Wireless networks and much more.
+Apart from this I'm also working on Web and Cross-Platform App Development.

 ⚽️ Outside the World of Tech, I love pushing myself to develop new skills ranging from **guitar, football, weight lifting**, touch typing to some whacky ones like writing with both of my hands(trying to be ambidextrous) and also trying to be a person who could study the psychology of human mind(You never know when im experimenting on you😏).